Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

+If $c$ is a bubble leaf landing in a point fixed by $\beta$ one can iterate and produce a leaf which is not a bubble leaf and has the same characteristics. \end{proof}

-\begin{remark} Note that if the leaf space of $\wt{\cG}$ is not Hausdorff, it follows from Theorem \ref{prop.dichotomy} and Proposition \ref{prop-halfintervals} that we are in the hypothesis of the previous lemma for every $L \in \wt{\cF_i}$. \end{remark}
+\begin{remark} Note that if the leaf space of $\wt{\cG}$ is not Hausdorff, it follows from Theorem \ref{prop.dichotomy} that there are some non-Hausdorff bigons in some leaf, and by Proposition \ref{prop-halfintervals} that an open set of leaves contains non-Hausdorff bigons.
+Using minimality, we deduce that every leaf $L \in \wt{\cF_i}$ has infinitely many non-Hausdorff bigons with distinct endpoints in $\partial \mathbb{H}^2$ and therefore we are in the hypothesis of the previous lemma for every $L \in \wt{\cF_i}$. \end{remark}

 To produce new non-Hausdorff bigons we need to push to the other side of the bigons which is more delicate.
 We first show the following: